443PranavMishra/KIRANA-LEDGER/README.md

 **Step 12:** Now the website is ready to use as a shop owner and customer.

+NOTE : IF YOU GET CONFUSE KINDLY SEE FOLDER STRUCTURE PROPERLY -> AND WHILE RUUNING THE CODE IF SOME DEPENDENCIES GIVE ERROR : KINDLY DOWNLOAD THAT

 ---

 ## Some Flaws Of Current Project — IMPORTANT!